This article first appeared in Card Player magazine.

 So, don’t be fooled.
 I don’t want you to apply psychology before the basics.
 I want you to apply the basics and then use psychology.
 How important is psychology at poker?
 Well, once you’ve mastered the basics and a little more, you can probably win consistently against weak to average opponents.

 Fine.
 I’ve said what I have to say on that.
 But now we get to the really important stuff.
 Once you’ve mastered the basics and a little beyond and you’re making a reasonable profit because you always play your best game and maintain good discipline – once you’re at that point, what’s next?

 Well, next isn’t to sit down and study every nuance of the game.
 Technical analysis of why it’s slightly better to raise than to call in a specific situation against undefined opponents will not help you that much.
 Sure, it might add pennies to your profit, but that isn’t worth the time right now.

 Right now you want to figure out how you can dramatically increase your profit.
-Quite likely, it's by adapting an image that opponents feel comfortable paying off.
-That's right, your opponents are more comfortable about surrender their chips to some personalities than to others.
+Quite likely, it’s by adapting an image that opponents feel comfortable paying off.
+That’s right, your opponents are more comfortable surrendering their chips to some personalities than to others.
 Certain players who think they know the most about poker are so off target with their images that they actually tempt opponents to play better against them.